Lancelot-Enguerrand/Experimental-Appstore/apps/ironmount/metadata/description.md

 Ironmount is capable of propagating mounted volumes from within the container to the host system.
 This is particularly useful when you want to access the mounted data directly from the host to use it with other applications or services.

 In order to enable this feature, you need to run Ironmount with privileged mode and mount /proc from the host.

-Here is an example of how to set this up with Runtipi `User configuration` file:
+You can edit your Runtipi `user-config` file:
 ```diff
 services:
   ironmount: